Areen612/gci/README.md

 - `docs/ui_guidelines.md` — visual and content guidelines to maintain consistency across screens.

 Use these artifacts to guide future high-fidelity design and development work.

+## Database provisioning

+See [docs/database-setup.md](docs/database-setup.md) for instructions on provisioning PostgreSQL instances and managing credentials for development, staging, and production environments.